ElixirCan/elixircan.github.io/_posts/2018-10-26-job-postings.md

 title: "Job Posting: Student Developer"
 date: 2018-10-26 14:00:00 -0600
 categories: canada update jobs
+excerpt: ElixirCan is looking for two university students to work with us part-time for the 2018-2019 school year.
 ---

 ElixirCan is looking for two university students to work with us part-time for the 2018-2019 school year.